nf-core/cutandrun/docs/usage.md

 | `BPM`     | number of reads per bin / sum of all reads per bin (in millions),                                         |
 | `None`    | Disables normalisation.                                                                                   |

-Normalisation mode can be changed by `normalisation_mode`
+Normalisation mode can be changed by the parameter `--normalisation_mode`.

 ### Peak Calling

 This pipeline currently provides peak calling via `SEACR` or `MACS2` using the `peakcaller` parameter.
 If control samples are provided in the sample sheet by default they will be used to normalise the called peaks against non-specific background noise.
-Control normalisation can be disabled using `use_control`.
+Control normalisation can be disabled using `--use_control`.
 Additionally it may be necessary to scale control samples being used as background, especially when read count normalisation methods have been used at earlier stages in the pipeline.
-To scale the contol samples before peak calling, change the `igg_scale_factor` parameter to a number between 0-1.
+To scale the control samples before peak calling, change the `--igg_scale_factor` parameter to a number between 0-1.
 Multiple peak callers can be run by using comma separated values e.g. `--peakcaller SEACR,MACS2`, in this mode the primary peak caller is the first in the list and will be used for downstream processing; any additional peak callers will simply output to the results directory.

 ### Consensus Peaks